-Her total tax-free lump sum will now be -£12,000 + £7,425 = £19,425 members are reminded that the cash lump sum may not be enough to replace the pension given up.
+Her total tax-free lump sum will now be -

+In the current climate of long life expectancies and low interest rates, members are reminded that the cash lump sum may not be enough to replace the pension given up.
 If you are considering this option, you are advised to contact an Independent Financial Adviser.